Image

 Video

-'The Grey Selchie', arr.
-Halley, performed by Chorus Angelicus, directed by Paul Halley
+'The Grey Selchie', Trad. arr.
+Paul Halley, performed by Chorus Angelicus, Paul Halley, director

 The Grey Selchie